Parallel-in-Time Preconditioning for Time-Dependent Variational Mean Field Games: Parallel-in-time iterative solver

-The principle of exploiting existing symmetries and (block) structures in a preconditioning strategy is well-established \cite{wathen_preconditioning_2015}.
+The derivation of parallel-in-time methods for PDEs is an area of increasing interest within numerical mathematics; we refer to \cite{Gander2015,GWZ25} for surveys.
+Alongside approaches such as the parareal scheme \cite{LMT01,MT02}, other multiple shooting strategies \cite{BZ89,CP93,Kiehl94}, space--time multigrid approaches like Parallel Full Approximation Scheme in Space and Time (PFASST) \cite{EM12,BMS17} and multigrid reduction-in-time (MGRIT) \cite{FFKMS14,DFFKM21}, all of which may be analysed in a unified manner \cite{GLRS23}, an emerging and active area of research is to treat the resulting linear systems within the ParaDiag fashion \cite{MR08,GLWXZ21,KMZ23}.
+We employ this philosophy within the present work, as this enables the resolution of highly-challenging systems via fast trigonometric transforms and a block diagonal solver as described above.

+Parallel-in-time preconditioning approaches frequently arise from recognizing underlying symmetries and repeating block structures, a well-established principle in preconditioning \cite{wathen_preconditioning_2015}.
 To this end, note that the matrix $\bm{\mathcal A}$ has a uniform pattern of diagonal and off-diagonal matrices, apart from the first $N_xN_y\times N_xN_y$ block.
 Assuming suitable boundary, initial, and possibly final conditions, the matrix $\bm{\mathcal A}$ can be shown to be similar to a recursive linear algebra decomposition involving a combination of negative Laplacian operators.
 In the zero viscosity case, the system $\bm{\mathcal A}\bm{x}=\bb$ is similar to the system arising from a three-dimensional Poisson equation, which can be solved exactly using \glspl{dct}, as noticed by Papadakis et al.\ \cite{MR3158785}.
 Conveniently, the discrete negative Laplacian operator can be diagonalized by a decomposition of the form $V^{-1} \Lambda V$, where $V$ is a \gls{dft} matrix (or a linear combination of \glspl{dft} in the form of \glspl{dct} or \glspl{dst}) determined by suitable boundary and initial (and final) conditions, and $\Lambda$ is a diagonal matrix containing the eigenvalues of the negative Laplacian operator.
 We extend the solution strategy presented in \cite{MR3158785} to the full \gls{mfg} with non-zero viscosity by constructing suitable positive definite preconditioners on the discrete level for periodic and Neumann boundary conditions.
+Nevertheless, we allow for other geometries and non-constant viscosity $\nu(x)$ when applying the parallel-in-time preconditioning technique, as it remains true that the matrices discretizing the spatial derivatives are repeating at every time step.
 We omit the final condition included in the optimal transport problem \cite{MR3158785} (which would otherwise lead to the \gls{mfg} planning problem \cite{MR2888257}) and treat any target state as a penalty term in the objective function.

 The main advantage of this approach is the parallelization capability of the preconditioners.
 The system arising at each time step can be solved in parallel with a number of solution methods, including LU factorization, \gls{amg}, or by extending the recursive linear algebra technique to also include spatial decompositions.
 The following sections describe two options for the decomposition in time, a special no-viscosity case, and lastly two possible spatial decompositions in the case of a rectangular grid.